-Join Kelly McCathran for an in-depth discussion in this video Panel modes and workspaces, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Panel modes and workspaces, part of Learning Flash Animation.

 In this movie, we're going to cover arranging your panel, creating new panel …columns, adding new panels to your workspace, stacking or nesting, and …saving and deleting work spaces.
 So let's begin. …You'll see that I'm in the default workspace, Essentials. …And Adobe has nicely included, quite a few different work spaces for you to …choose from.
 For example, if you're going to be doing …a heavy amount of animating, I can choose the animator work space, and it puts …common panels like Color, Swatches, Align, Motion Presets here on the left, …Properties and a Library here on the right.…